• Japanetic

 • Cherry-picking Tokyo's grittiest district (Kabukicho, a red-light area) and presenting it as representative

-• Creating rage bait that fuels anti-foreign sentiment for easy views
+• Creating rage bait that fuels anti-foreign sentiment for easy views (even though she doesn’t really mention foreigners much)

 Oriental Pearl responded within six hours, calling Chris a "gatekeeper" and defending her observations as real changes she's witnessed.